vhsxuz/valorant-eda/README.md

 </div>

 <p align="center">
-Based on these data, the majority of professional valorant players uses chamber because of his ability that gives the player additional weapons and being able to slow the enemies
+Based on these data, the majority of professional valorant players uses chamber because of his ability that gives the player additional weapons and being able to slow the enemies.
+On the other hands, professional valorant players rarelt uses phoenix because his ability doesn't gives the player that much benefits.
 </p>

 <h3 align="center">